rust-lang/rust/IMPLEMENTATION_NOTES.md

 * only one crate, `semverver` is provided.
 It provides two binaries, whose functionality is elaborated later on.
 The actual functionality is currently not exposed as a library, but this change is trivial to implement.
+* a cargo manifest and lockfile, various documentation material you are currently reading, etc. is also placed at the top level.

 ## Source code structure
 Inside the `src` subdirectory, the main functionality can be found inside the `semcheck` directory, while the `bin` directory contains the two executables provided by the crate.

 ### Execution overview
-The provided binaries are a cargo plugin and a custom `rustc` driver, respectively, and allow to analyze local and remote crate pairs for semver compatibility.
+The provided binaries are a cargo plugin and a custom rustc driver, respectively, and allow to analyze local and remote crate pairs for semver compatibility.

 A typical invocation, assuming that both binaries are on the user's `PATH`, is performed